3 Fixes to You Are Already Syncing A Personal OneDrive Error

 How to manage multiple OneDrive accounts in Windows?

-As the problem encountered by the user above, it would be possible to get “you’re already syncing a personal OneDrive on this computer. unlink that account to add a new one” error whenever you try to manage more than one OneDrive account on one computer.
+As the problem encountered by the user above, it would be possible to get “you’re already syncing a personal OneDrive on this computer.
+Unlink that account to add a new one” error whenever you try to manage more than one OneDrive account on one computer.

 So, is there a straightforward way to manage multiple OneDrive accounts with one login?
 The answer is yes!
 It is strongly recommended to have a shot at the PC to cloud backup software - CBackup, which can help you run the second or more OneDrive accounts with ease.